Brexit - Implications for therapeutic goods in Australia

 The MHRA issued advice on the new approach for medical device assessment and marking at Regulating medical devices in the UK, including transitional arrangements.

-At this stage, the UK is not recognised under TGA's comparable overseas regulator arrangements for medical devices, with the UK currently considering longer term options for ongoing regulation of medical devices.
-This is not expected to cause any practical issues given the two UK conformity assessment bodies (formerly notified bodies) - BSI UK and SGS UK - are also operating as notified bodies in the EU (BSI Netherlands, SGS Belgium and SGS Finland) and so in practice are likely issuing both CE and UKCA certificates for products.
-If manufacturers or sponsors do experience any issues please contact the TGA.
+At this stage, the UK is not recognised under our comparable overseas regulator arrangements for medical devices, with the UK currently considering longer term options for ongoing regulation of medical devices.
+This is not expected to cause any practical issues given the UK conformity assessment bodies in practice are likely issuing both CE and UKCA certificates for products.
+If manufacturers or sponsors do experience any issues, contact us.

 This will be reviewed as details of UK plans for ongoing regulatory arrangements are released.